Tachyon-Sonics/ChaosCastle/README.md

 - Add background musics.
 There are various sites with authors of "free" musics that can be used for that purpose.
 - Further improve scrolling, which is still not as smooth as it can be because of the way scaling is implemented.
 - Replace all integer-based arithmetic by floating point arithmetic.
-- Replace in-game menu and dialogs (combining swing components with double-buffered, full-screen graphics does not work well in Java; it's surprising it could even be done).
+- Replace in-game menus and dialogs (load/save could by shop entries for instance).
+Combining swing components with double-buffered, full-screen graphics does not work well in Java; it's surprising it could even be done (in fact it tends to be quite buggy when using Direct3D on Windows or OpenGL on Linux).
-- Fixes (The "Factory" level for instance rarely, but sometimes, has an unreachable exit)
+- Fix some very old bugs (The "Factory" level for instance rarely, but sometimes, has an unreachable exit)
 - Add simpler "quests", for example a simple one with 9 castle levels and one final boss.
+- Create downloadable installers for Windows, macOS and Linux.

 Here's my **NOT** plans, basically the things I do *not* want to change: